shaik1002/biggitlabbomb/doc/administration/reference_architectures/2k_users.md

 To configure the Gitaly server, on the server node you want to use for Gitaly:

-1. [Download and install](https://about.gitlab.com/install/) the Linux package of your choice.
+1. [Download and install](https://about.gitlab.com/install/) the Linux package package of your choice.
 Be sure to follow _only_ installation steps 1 and 2 on the page, and _do not_ provide the `EXTERNAL_URL` value.
 1. Edit the Gitaly server node's `/etc/gitlab/gitlab.rb` file to configure storage paths, enable the network listener, and to configure the token: